The Users API allows an application to:

 If you have pages that require the user to be signed in in order to access, you can enforce this in your

-The handler configuration can also require that the user be a registered administrator for the application.
+The handler configuration can also require that the user be a registered administrator for the application; that is, the user must have the Viewer, Editor, or Owner primitive role, or the App Engine App Admin curated role.
 This makes it easy to build administrator-only sections of the site, without having to implement a separate authorization mechanism.

 To learn how to configure authentication for URLs, see how to require login or